-- Members with at least 3 months' but less than 2 years' Qualifying Service (and therefore not entitled to a Deferred Pension) must apply for a transfer within 3 months of being notified of their rights. - Any transfer out is subject to the receiving scheme being willing and able to accept the transfer value. - You will not be allowed to transfer your benefits within 12 months of your Normal Retirement Date. - You have a statutory right to receive (upon request and free of charge) a statement of transfer value once in each Scheme year (1 April - 31 March). - On completion of a transfer out you would give up all benefits you may have been entitled to under the Scheme. - You are recommended to take independent financial advice when considering a transfer out.
+Members with over 3 months' but less than 2 years' Qualifying Service (and therefore not entitled to a Deferred Pension) must apply for a transfer within 3 months of being notified of their rights.
+Any transfer out is subject to the receiving scheme being willing and able to accept the transfer value.
+You will not be allowed to transfer you benefits within 12 months of your Normal Retirement Date.
+You have a statutory right to request a statement of transfer value once every twelve months.
+On completion of a transfer out you would give up all benefits you may have been entitled to under the Scheme.
+You are recommended to take independent professional advice when considering a transfer out.